MarcusJGStreets/psa-api/doc/crypto/api/ops/signature.rst

     PureEdDSA requires an elliptic curve key on a twisted Edwards curve.
 The following curves are supported:

     *   Edwards25519: the Ed25519 algorithm is computed.
 The output signature is a 64-byte string: the concatenation of :math:`R` and :math:`S` as defined by :RFC:`8032#5.1.6`.
+This does not accept a context, so it cannot be used with functions that accept a context parameter, such as :code:`psa_sign_message_with_context()` and :code:`psa_verify_message_with_context()`, except with an empty context string.

     *   Edwards448: Unless you use the signature functions that accept a context parameter, such as :code:`psa_sign_message_with_context()` and :code:`psa_verify_message_with_context()`, the Ed448 algorithm is computed with an empty string as the context.
 The output signature is a 114-byte string: the concatenation of :math:`R` and :math:`S` as defined by :RFC:`8032#5.2.6`.